The last thing you want as you’re showing your best friend that crazy holiday photo.

 Now you’ll see your first Time Machine window.

-Now, click the button on the darker right hand side of the screen ‘Select Backup Disk…’
+Now, click the button on the right hand side of the screen ‘Select Backup Disk…’

 3. Time Machine Select Backup Disk Window.

-In this popup window you’ll find all the external drives physically plugged into your Mac.
-Plus the option to search for an Airport Time Capsule.
-But that’s a whole different story.
+In this popup window you’ll find all the external drives physically plugged into your Mac

-Pick on the name of your external drive.
+Pick on the name of your external hard disk.
 The drive you want Time Machine to backup to.

 Look at the picture below